brandonryan/js-context/Readme.md

 console.log(ctx[sym].other) // => 2
 console.log(ctx[sym].state) // => undefined
 ```

-It is recommended to disable this feature when in production by using `setShouldFreeze(false)`.
-Freezing has been known to cause performance issues in certain javascript engines.

 ## Internals
 JS-Context uses prototype inheritance to ensure that when you set new values, you never modify the original context.